CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 ## Title Cards

+7. At the top of the page, click
-8. Click <span class="example md-button">Create Title Cards</span> on the
+<span class="example md-button">Create Title Cards</span>.
-left-hand side.

-9. After TCM has created a few Cards, go to _Title Cards_ on the _Files_ tab.
+8. After waiting a small while and TCM has created a few Cards, go to _Title Cards_ on the _Files_ tab and expand the _View Images_ section.

-10. You should see that Title Cards in Seasons 1 and 2 were created using our Standard card type, as this was the higher priority (first) Template "Tier 1 - Standard", and these Episodes meet the Filter condition we established of the Season Number < 3.
-All other Title Cards were created with the lower priority (second) Template "Tier 0 - Tinted Frame" as they do not meet the Filter criteria.

-11. Back in the "Episode Data" tab and change the card type of Season 2 Episode 1 to something else.
-Save this change by clicking the :material-content-save:
-Save icon in the left-most column.
+9. You should see that Title Cards have been created using the Tinted Frame card type.

+10. Back in the _Episode Data_ tab, click the :material-eye-outline: icon under the _Extras & Translations_ column for Season 2 Episode 1.
+In that window,
+change the _Bottom Element_ input to `omit`, hit
+<span class="example md-button">Save</span> and close out the window.

-12. Click <span class="example md-button">Create Title Cards</span> again.
-This
+11. Close Click <span class="example md-button">Create Title Cards</span> again.
-Card is now made with the the card type you _just_ selected, overriding any Template specifications.
+This Card should be remade with no logo in the bottom position, overriding what was placed in the Template.

-    ??? question "Why did the Tier 1 Template not apply?"
+    ??? question "Why did the Template not apply?"

-        Even though this Episode meets all the Template Filter criteria, any Episode-level customizations _override_ Series-level customizations.
+        Any Episode-level customizations _override_ Series-level customizations.

-        Because we entered this card type override on the Episode-level, the card type of the Templates are completely ignored.
+        Because we entered this extra for the Episode, the extra from the Series' Template is completely ignored.

 ## Cleanup

 The substantive part of the tutorial is over, and I recommend removing cleaning up the artifacts from the tutorial.
 These are:

-- Delete the two Templates
+- Delete the Template
 - Delete (or edit) the Sync
 - Set the scheduler task interval to something sensible
 - If you want to use different Cards, then the Series and Fonts can also be